What is ALTCS?

 ALTCS applicants must meet BOTH the income and resource criteria, dependent on marital status.

 What if the income is greater than above?
 The applicant may still qualify by establishing and properly using an Income Only Trust (also known as a Miller Trust).
-If you require an Income Only Trust, be certain to seek advice of legal counsel.
+If you require an Income Only Trust, call us.

 Countable Assets: Countable assets generally consist of bank, investment, and retirement accounts, life insurance (cash value), stocks, bonds, cash on hand, and real property and/or land that is not also the applicant’s primary residence.

-If you or your loved one is currently receiving skilled care, assisted living, adult care home or home health care or may be in the future and you are concerned about affording such care (the average cost of nursing home care in Maricopa County is over $6,000.00 per month, and Medicare only covers up to 100 days at most) you should seek the legal advice of an attorney with knowledge and experience in Medicaid planning.
+While the DIY spirit is great, there are certainly times when you should not do it yourself and instead call on a professional.
+This is one such time!
+If you or a loved one is currently receiving skilled care, assisted living, adult care home or home health care or may be in the future and you are concerned about affording such care you should always seek the legal advice of an Elder Law Attorney with knowledge and experience in Medicaid planning.

-More specifically, you should seek advice of counsel in the following circumstances:
+More specifically, you should absolutely seek advice of an elder law attorney in the following circumstances:

 1. You need an Income Only Trust (also known as a Miller Trust);